Brighton and Hove Reform Synagogue

-Brighton and Hove Reform Synagogue is a synagogue in Hove, Sussex, England.
-It has 500 adult members.
+The Brighton and Hove Reform Synagogue is a Reform Jewish congregation and synagogue, located on Palmeira Avenue, in Hove, East Sussex, England, in the United Kingdom.

 History and affiliation

 The community was founded in 1955 with temporary accommodation and the synagogue was dedicated in 1967 to serve a rapidly growing community.
 The 400-capacity building was designed by Derek Sharp.
 A plaque indicates that the foundation stone was laid on 17 July 1966, or in the Hebrew calendar, 29 Tammuz 5726.
 It became the largest congregation in Brighton and Hove and one of the larger ones in the Reform Movement.

-The first rabbi to serve the community was Rabbi Rosenblum who developed a style of prayer which combined a sense of tradition with mixed seating and inclusion of English beside a mainly Hebrew rendering of the service.
+The first rabbi to serve the community was Rabbi Rosenblum who developed a style of prayer which combined a sense of tradition with mixed sex seating and inclusion of English beside a mainly Hebrew rendering of the service.
 In 2011 members of the synagogue voted in favour of equal rights for women congregants.

 The synagogue is a member of the Movement for Reform Judaism.
+In 2012, it was reported that the congregation had 500 adult members.

+The synagogue was listed at Grade II by Historic England on 2 April 2025.
+This defines it as a "nationally important" building of "special interest".